 Museum of Contemporary Religious Art MOCRA is acceptable on second reference.

-Nancy McNeir Ring Award Award for an outstanding faculty member as chosen by the members of Alpha Sigma Nu.
-Ring is part of the name; the award is not a ring.
+Nancy McNeir Ring Award Award for an outstanding faculty member as chosen by the members of Alpha Sigma Nu.; last awarded in 2008.
+"Ring" is part of the name; the award is not a ring.

 Newslink See SLU Newslink.